Get

 1. Prepare the Area

-At one point, you want your dog to perform their bow trick just about anywhere.
-However, when they’re first learning it, it’s important that the environment is as perfect as possible.
-It should be distraction-free and somewhere your dog is used to.
-The best spot is often somewhere in your home, where you can control the distractions and keep your dog focused.
+At some point, you want your dog to perform their bow trick just about anywhere.
+However, when they’re learning it, it’s vital that the environment is as quiet as possible.
+It should be distraction-free and familiar to your dog.
+The best spot is somewhere in your home, where you can control the distractions and keep your dog focused.

 If there are others in your household, they should be out of the way and quiet during this time.
-When possible, we recommend having everyone out of the house when you’re first training your dog.
+We recommend having everyone out of the house when you’re first training your dog.
 If you have other dogs, you’ll need to separate them for training.

 You may want to do a few warm-up commands to get your dog in the right mindset.
-However, don’t do too many, as the session should stay short, and you want to practice the bow as much as possible.
+However, don’t do too many; the session should stay short, and you want to practice the bow as much as possible.

 dog about to do the bow trick